atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-to-export-data-to-csv-or-excel.md

 short: Export CSV
 meta_title: Export PostgreSQL Data to a CSV or Excel File
 description: Learn how to export PostgreSQL data to a CSV or Excel file.
-Follow these instructions to copy full data tables, copy a query result set, and open your CSV file.
+Follow these instructions to copy tables, copy a query results, and open CSV files.
 section: Extras
 number:
 authors: